InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/US-National/IAB Privacy’s Multi-State Privacy Agreement (MSPA) US National Technical Specification.md

 <tr>
 <td>PersonalDataConsents</td>
 <td>Int(2)</td>
-<td>onsumer Consented to the Processing of the Consumer’s Personal Information for Digital Advertising Activities that would, but for providing Consent, not otherwise meet the Secondary Use Limitations.&nbsp; The Secondary Use Limitations, as set forth in the National Approach, incorporate the statutory provisions and regulations set forth below:<p><p>References:
+<td>Consumer Consented to the Processing of the Consumer’s Personal Information for Digital Advertising Activities that would, but for providing Consent, not otherwise meet the Secondary Use Limitations.&nbsp; The Secondary Use Limitations, as set forth in the National Approach, incorporate the statutory provisions and regulations set forth below:<p><p>References:
 <ul><li>Cal.
 Civ.
 Code 1798.100(c) and 11 CCR 7002</li>
 <li>Colo.
 Rev. Stat.
 6-1-1308(4) and 4 CCR 904-3-6.08</li>
 <li>Conn.
 Gen. Stat. § 42-520(a)(2)</li>